Size ranking: 7th

 Pegasus and Bellerophon

 Pegasus is sometimes depicted as the steed of Perseus, but this is wrong.
-He was, in fact, ridden by another hero, Bellerophon, son of Glaucus.
+Pegasus was, in fact, ridden by another hero, Bellerophon, son of Glaucus.
 King Iobates of Lycia sent Bellerophon on a mission to kill the Chimaera, a fire-breathing monster that was devastating Lycia.
 According to Hesiod the Chimaera was the offspring of Typhon and Echidne, and had three heads, one like a lion, another like a goat and the third like a dragon.
 But Homer said in the Iliad that it had the front of a lion, the tail of a snake and a middle like a goat, the description that most other authors have followed.

 Bellerophon found Pegasus drinking at the spring of Peirene in Corinth and tamed him with a golden bridle given by Athene.
 Ascending into the sky on the divine horse, Bellerophon swooped down on the Chimaera, killing it with arrows and a lance.
 After undertaking other tasks for King Iobates, Bellerophon seems to have got over-inflated ideas, for he attempted to fly up on Pegasus to join the gods on Olympus.
 Before he got there he fell back to Earth; but Pegasus completed the trip and Zeus used him for a while to carry his thunder and lightning, according to Hesiod.
 Zeus later put Pegasus among the constellations.

 Eratosthenes doubted this story because, he said, the horse in the sky has no wings.
 It is true that Aratus does not mention wings on the celestial horse, but he identifies the constellation as Pegasus, and Ptolemy in his Almagest definitely mentions wings, so Eratosthenes must be mistaken.
 Germanicus Caesar is in no doubt.
 Pegasus, he writes, ‘beats his swift wings in the topmost circle of the sky and rejoices in his stellification’.
-Eratosthenes repeats the claim of the playwright Euripides that this constellation represents Melanippe, daughter of Chiron the centaur (see Equuleus).
+Eratosthenes repeats the claim of the 5th century BC playwright Euripides that this constellation represents Melanippe, daughter of Chiron the centaur (see Equuleus).

 Pegasus in the sky